 - I. Tumor specific microsatellite instability (MSI) analysis (81301) in solid tumors is considered medically necessary when: - A. The member/enrollee has a diagnosis of: - 1.
 Colorectal cancer, OR - 2.
 Endometrial cancer, OR - 3.
-Gastric cancer, OR - 4.
-Esophageal and esophagogastric junction cancer, OR - 5.
-Recurrent, progressive or metastatic cervical carcinoma, OR - 6.
+Gastric cancer.
+OR - 4.
+Locally advanced, recurrent or metastatic esophageal and esophagogastric junction cancer, OR - 5.
+Recurrent, progressive or metastatic cervical cancer, OR - 6.
 Testicular cancer (nonseminoma) with progression after high dose chemotherapy or third-line therapy, OR - 7.
 Unresectable or metastatic gallbladder cancer, OR - 8.
 Unresectable or metastatic intrahepatic or extrahepatic cholangiocarcinoma, OR - 9.
 Unresectable or metastatic breast cancer, OR - 10.
 Small bowel adenocarcinoma, OR - 11.
-Resectable, borderline resectable, or metastatic pancreatic cancer, OR - 12.
-Metastatic occult primary, OR - 13.
-Recurrent, progressive or metastatic squamous cell carcinoma of the vulva.
+Metastatic pancreatic cancer, OR - 12.
+Metastatic occult primary.